 The aircraft crew are normally billeted in hotels near the airport.
 Because these hotels still had no water 3 weeks after Tomas, we had to fly back via Trinidad where the crew were being temporarily put up.

 We felt really sorry for the islanders.
 While we were mildly discomfited once or twice by the water being temporarily cut off, this was nothing compared to what the St Lucians had to go through.
 Nobody had mains water for several weeks after the hurricane.
 One of the boat drivers told me that the roof had been ripped off his house.
 Others saw their house or garden washed away.
-Everybody had suffered from the torrential rain - many houses had been flooded by water or mud.
+Everybody had suffered from the torrential rain - many houses had been flooded by muddy water.
 Many farmers, already dirt poor and dependent on the FairTrade deal to get a half-decent price for their banana harvest, saw their entire crop wiped out overnight.
 The UN's Office for the Coordination of Humanitarian Affairs reported 80-100% crop damage to banana plantations.
 The island government had to spend millions of dollars repairing roads and bridges, power lines and water pipes - money that the island can ill-afford.
 The island's Prime Minister Stephenson King said the damage caused by Hurricane Tomas was conservatively estimated at in excess of US$100 million, and the government had to appeal for regional and international assistance.
 Fortunately countries in the Caribbean region and worldwide have rallied round to help.
 We were told by the hotel management that a British navy vessel had arrived just a day or two after the disaster and had put equipment and teams of engineers and some medical staff ashore to pitch in.

 Around ten photos to a page.
 Pages vary from one to three megabytes in size.